Silkie Chicken Breed: Eggs, Variety, Size, Care, Images, & More

 • Save

-The most distinguishing feature of Silkie bantam chickens is their silky, soft feathers.
+The most distinguishing feature of Silkie bantam chickens is their silky, soft hairy feathers.
 They have a rounded, plump body with a small head, beak, and large, bright eyes.

 One of the most notable features of the Silkie chicken is its soft, fluffy feathers.
 Unlike other chickens, Silkie feathers lack the barbicels that hold the feather strands together, giving them their unique “fur-like” appearance.